Soho Baptist Chapel

-Soho Baptist Chapel is a church at 166a Shaftesbury Avenue, London, on the corner with Mercer Street.
-It was originally a Baptist church, which relocated to North Finchley and is now called High Road Baptist Church.
-The church is now the Chinese Church in London.
+Soho Baptist Chapel is a church located at 166a Shaftesbury Avenue, London, on the corner of Mercer Street.
+It was originally a Baptist church, the community relocated to North Finchley and was renamed as High Road Baptist Church.
+The building is now known as the Chinese Church in London, a home for Chinese congregation.

 History

 The church was built in 1887–88 to a design by the architect William Gillbee Scott for a Strict Baptist church community that had been formed in 1791.
 In 1916–17, it was sold to another Strict Baptist church, after their 99-year lease on a chapel in Gower Street came to an end, and became the Gower Street Memorial Chapel.

 It is now the Chinese Church in London, Soho Outreach Centre.